PLUS SIZE HIGH BMI TUMMY TUCK & BBL – Dr. Nick Masri

 Why are insurance companies interested in BMI?

 Insurance companies use BMI as part of their overall assessment in determining one’s health risk before any surgery.
-People with a BMI over 40 are considered morbidly obese, hence they pose significant health risks.

 How do plastic surgeons interpret BMI?